 The SPACE program at The Center for Cognitive Therapy and Assessment is a course that lasts for about 12 sessions.
 It helps you improve your child’s confidence and capabilities as a parent while expressing empathy for their challenges.

-Licensed psychologists coach you to communicate understanding and acceptance of your child’s fears, while having faith in their ability to face and cope with challenges effectively.
+Licensed clinicians coach you to communicate understanding and acceptance of your child’s fears, while having faith in their ability to face and cope with challenges effectively.

 You and your provider chart behavior successes and troubleshoot as needed to reduce troublesome childhood behaviors and help your child thrive.
 You can make changes to your parenting strategies as needed to ensure the best outcome for your child.